Turkey approves China-based Sinovac vaccine’s emergency use

 The country has imposed weekend lockdowns and evening curfews to fight the surge in the cases.

-Associated Press writer Zeynep Bilginsoy contributed to this report from Istanbul.
+Associated Press writers Zeynep Bilginsoy in Istanbul and Mauricio Savarese in Sao Paulo, Brazil, contributed to this report.